What You Need to Know About DIY Background Checks

 The purpose of this post is not to discourage a company from doing its own background checks.
 It’s to help you understand that, if you choose this approach, there are limitations to the information you can uncover and potential gaps in the data that are publicly available.

 You should also be mindful of your state’s laws related to “negligent hiring.”
 According to the website hg.org, “A claim for negligent hiring is founded on the concept that an employer is liable for the harm resulting from its employee’s negligent acts.
-In analyzing such claims, courts are asked to assess whether the employer exercised reasonable care in choosing or retaining an employee for the particular responsibilities that individual was supposed to perform.”

 Regardless of who performs a background investigation, nothing is 100% accurate.
-However, companies who choose to go it alone may be exposed to greater risks if they are not aware, or able to navigate, the potential pitfalls they may encounter.
-Understanding which information is available and how to find it may be the difference between selecting the right candidate and making a decision that comes back to haunt you.
+However, companies who select to go it alone may be exposed to greater risks if they are not aware, or able to navigate, the potential pitfalls they may encounter.

 Previous